 Specific ingredients used in floss which are not vegan include:

 - Mulberry silk

 Does dental floss expire?

+It is often several years away, but this depends on the brand and type of floss, so check the container/packaging.
 If you like to bulk buy, in many instances you can do this without fear of it being out of date, but do double check.